-2.1 Prediction If shared structural representations between mathematics and language exist that trigger priming (Scheepers et al., 2011), high attachment calculations should prime RC high attachment, and low attachment calculations should prime RC low attachment.

-2.2 Procedure Inspired by Scheepers et al. (2019), participants were reminded before the experiment of the arithmetic operator-precedence rules.
-Then, they answered calculations, read and had to continue sentences in writing (see Table 1).
+- 2.1 Prediction If shared structural representations between mathematics and language exist that trigger priming (Scheepers et al., 2011), high attachment calculations should prime RC high attachment, and low attachment calculations should prime RC low attachment. - 2.2 Procedure Inspired by Scheepers et al. (2019), participants were reminded before the experiment of the arithmetic operator-precedence rules.
+Then, they solved calculations, read and continued sentences in writing (see Table 1).
 Eighty native speakers of French (recruited on Prolific) participated.
-We present the results from monolingual participants who correctly answered the prime calculations in the critical trials (N=618 observations).

-2.3 Results As seen in Figure 3 (left), contrary to our expectations, Bayesian analyses showed that after a low calculation prime, continuations referred more to high attachment than low attachment (β =-0.53, Crl[-1.47,0.36], P(β)>0=0.88).
-In post hoc analyses, taking number marking into account (Figure 3, right) we found an interaction between NP1 number and prime (β =2.69, Crl[0.30,5.19], P(β)>0=0.99), meaning that there was a higher proportion of high attachment continuations with a singular NP1 than with a plural NP1, in the high prime condition.
+We present the results from monolingual participants who correctly answered the prime calculations in the critical trials (N=618 observations). - 2.3 Results As seen in Figure 3 (left), contrary to our expectations, Bayesian analyses showed that after a low calculation prime, continuations referred more to high attachment than low attachment (β =-0.53, CrI[-1.47,0.36], P(β)>0=0.88).
+In post hoc analyses, taking number marking into account (Figure 3, right) we found an interaction between NP1 number and prime (β =2.69, CrI[0.30,5.19], P(β)>0=0.99), meaning that there was a higher proportion of high attachment continuations with a singular NP1 than with a plural NP1, in the high prime condition.
+The preference for high attachment with singular NP1 persisted to a lower degree after low attachment calculations.